manojbhosale/ngsUtils/README.md

 2. In **"VCF comparator"** tab select the VCF 1, VCF 2 files to compare.
 3. Click **"Compare"**
 4. Based on size of the VCF files it will take time to compare the VCF. in the mean time the UI will _freeze_ as its a single threaded application.
-5. After comparison is done the UI will update with the comparison results as displayed in below screenshot
+5. After comparison is done the UI will update with the comparison results as displayed in below screenshot.
+The red colored cells indicate non-zero mismatches

 ![alt text](https://github.com/manojbhosale/hello-world/blob/master/MAutomatonScreen.png "MAutomaton screen")